 One day I thought perhaps I can teach them some chemistry and science while they play potions, and that is how Messrs Pope & Bear magical academy came to be.

 This is a story of about 14+ chapters (it’s likely to grow) following a young half fae witch as she learns magic in the academy.
-In each chapter there are 1-2 experiments that relate to the story.
+With each chapter there are 1-2 experiments (constructs) that relate to the story.
 I’m currently in the process of separating the experiments from the story, so they have their own pages and are linked to the story.

 Many of the experiments e.g. (baking soda volcano) are well known, but often young girls haven’t seen them, and if they have they don’t mind doing them again (especially dressed as a witch).
 They do also provide an excellent introduction to chemistry and science.

 The story isn’t finished, it’s in draft, and I would love it if you could help improve it.
 The following paragraphs give some ideas of how you can do that.

 Naturally, I want families with kids to try it.
 My girls are 9 and 10, but Kate (my youngest) was 8 when I trialed an early draft with her and it worked well.
 It should work with 7-12 year old girls and possibly even boys (I’ve not tested the story with boys yet, and it’s definitely written with girls in mind).

 I’d love kids to send in drawings of anything they like, Mathylda the dragon, Kate, the school.
 I’ll feature all drawings in our gallery (as soon as we have it).